programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.hist(agent_letters_recd)
 plt.show()
 ```
+{Image:"Plot1.png", caption: "A histogram of the agents and their 'letters received'; the y-axis displays the number of agents that have received a number of letters displayed on the y-axis.", alt-text: "Histogram of the letters received by all agents" }

-You’ll should see something like the distribution above.
+You should see something like the distribution above.
 Yours will almost certainly look at least slightly different, since each run of the model is random and unique, after all.

 To get a better idea of how a model behaves, we can create multiple model runs and see the distribution that emerges from all of them.
 We can do this with a nested for loop: